 Have you ever noticed that going to the beach completely changes the texture of your hair?
 As a result of exposure to salty water, even a guy with nearly straight hair will start developing curls and waves after a couple of days in the ocean.

-A lot of people try to replicate this look with gel, wax and other hair products, but nothing is quite as effective as real salt water.
+Many people try to replicate this look with gel, wax and other hair products for men, but nothing is quite as effective as real salt water.

 Enter salt spray.
 Designed to provide the same effects as a day at the beach, salt spray lets you maintain that curly, wavy, just-got-back-from-the-beach hair texture every day, even if you live in Kansas.

 Simply spray a little into your hair and watch as your hair gets a boost in volume and changes in texture, developing more refined curls and waves.

 Best for: Medium-length hair that needs a little extra texture

 Use for: Styling your hair without locking it into one style

 Hair paste is similar to pomade, although it has a thicker consistency and is usually made from water, making it less likely to clog your pores and easier to wash out.